Learning to Detect Every Thing in an Open World: Experiments

+\textbf{Precision-Recall curve.} Fig.~\ref{fig:pr_curves} (a) shows precision and recall curve measured on non-VOC classes.
+In most points, the precision of \ours is better than that of the plain model, which means that \ours outputs more precise bounding boxes for novel objects.

-\textbf{Ablation study for learning objectives.} Table~\ref{tab:ablation} describes an ablation study of training data and objectives.
-If a model learns only from synthetic data (second row), it fails to detect and segment objects.
-If a model is trained simply by using both real and synthetic images, \ie, using all losses on both domains, it shows slight improvements compared to Real Only.
-These results conclude that our proposed decoupled training is very suitable for the open-world instance segmentation and detection task.
+\textbf{Ablation study for learning objectives.} Table~\ref{tab:ablation} shows an ablation study of training data and objectives.
+If a model learns only from synthetic data (Synth Only), it fails to detect and segment objects.
+Interestingly, adding the synthetic mask loss on top of the synthetic detection data (Synth Only$^{*}$) improves the performance.
+This supports our claim that mask prediction and detection tasks are highly correlated.
+Adding the mask loss even for synthetic data provides a better understanding of the location of the objects and improves performance.
+Computing detection loss of synthetic data and mask loss on real data obtains the best results.
+These results indicate that our proposed decoupled training is very suitable for the open-world instance segmentation and detection task.

-\textbf{Class agnostic vs. class discriminative learning.} Table~\ref{tab:class_agnostic} shows that the class agnostic training slighly improves performance in the case of both plain Mask RCNN and \ours.
-The selection of the training method should depend on the importance of the small gain and class discriminative prediction in an applied recognition system.

-\textbf{Mask RCNN overfits to seen classes.} Fig.~\ref{fig:overfit} illustrates the training iteration and corresponding AR in MaskRCNN and \ours.
-AR gradually degrades in MaskRCNN probably because the model fits to training data and learns to ignore hidden objects.
-By contrast, \ours demonstrates a solid improvement in AR as the training progresses.
-This implies that \ours can utilize the objectness of the pretrained representation and thus generalize to more than the training categories.
-We investigate this point in the appendix.

-\textbf{Comparison with hand-crafted methods.} We compare \ours to the learning-free methods in instance segmentation and detection Table~\ref{tab:unsupervised}.
-We measure the performance of detecting all objects in the COCO validation set. \ours is superior to these baselines by a large margin.

 \textbf{Visualization of the learnt objectness map.} Fig.~\ref{fig:silency} visualizes the confidence scores map of the region proposal network, computed by averaging outputs from all feature pyramids.
-While Mask RCNN suppresses the score for many objects, \ours correctly captures objectness for diverse objects.
+Models trained only on synthetic data (first and second from the leftmost) cannot separate foreground and background well though they seem to cover many foreground objects.
+While the model trained only with real data (second from rightmost) suppresses the score for many objects, \ours (rightmost) correctly captures objectness for diverse objects.
 For instance, it captures objectness well in an image crowded with objects in the first row.
+The mask loss on real images seems to help the detector to separate foreground and background well.